Angith-chandran/project/README.md

-This is y first github project <br>
+This is first github project <Br>
-Author Angith Chandran
+Author- Angith Chandran.